cknv/envargs/README.rst

-Envparse
+envargs
 ========

-Simple means of parsing and validating envvars.
-Heavily inspired by the earlier versions of webargs.
+Simple means of parsing and validating environment variables.
+Heavily inspired by the earlier versions of webargs, which also explains the name to some extend.

 Installing
 ----------

-Currently ``envparse`` is not distributed via pypi, so to get your hands on it, you will have to pip install via git.
+Currently ``envargs`` is not distributed via pypi, so to get your hands on it, you will have to pip install via git.

 .. code-block:: shell

-    $ pip install git+git://github.com/cknv/envparse.git
+    $ pip install envargs

 Using
 -----

 .. code-block:: python

-    from envparse import Var, parse_env
+    from envargs import Var, parse_env

     required_vars = {
         'a_int': Var(